 Feedback and Documentation: Detailed feedback and the documentation of learning and development are crucial, ensuring that assessments contribute to career progression.

-Right to Appeal: Employees have the right to appeal assessment outcomes if they believe there has been an error or misinterpretation (see Appendix 1: Learner Appeal Against the Assessment of Performance).
+Right to Appeal: Employees can appeal assessment outcomes if they believe there has been an error or misinterpretation (see Appendix 1: Learner Appeal Against the Assessment of Performance).

 Monitoring and Progress Tracking: Employee progress is continuously monitored and reflected in individual learning plans, aligning personal growth with organizational goals.

 Integrity and Compliance: Upholding the integrity of the assessment process is paramount.
-Any violation, such as discussing assessments with colleagues for unfair advantage, is subject to disciplinary action as per the company's policy.
+Any violation, such as discussing assessments with colleagues for unfair advantage, is subject to disciplinary action per the company's policy.

 Our assessment strategy is defined via our assessment plan.
-Our assessment plan template can be found within the appendix section.
+Our assessment plan template can be found in the appendix section.

 Purposes of Assessments